 Integrate with Other Channels:

-- Message Blink supports WhatsApp and other channels like Twilio or Viber.
+- Message Blink supports WhatsApp.
 Configure these integrations if needed for omnichannel communication.

 -